adsar/GettingAndCleaning/CodeBook.md

 CodeBook
 ==============================================================================
-This project consists of a script called run_analysis.R, that consumes a dataset of meassurements made with a Samsung mobile device and produces a tidy dataset as output. run_analysis.R is required to perform the following tasks:
+This project consists of a script called run_analysis.R, that consumes a dataset of measurements made with a Samsung mobile device and produces a tidy dataset as output. run_analysis.R is required to perform the following tasks:
 ----------------------------------------------------------